 - These drugs allow users to go without sleep for extended periods of time which is detrimental to your brain health in the long term.

-- There is doubt that these drugs actually do increase mental functions.
+- There is some doubt that these drugs actually do enhance mental functions.

-There are so many safer ways you can give your brain a boost, such as eating right, taking certain supplements, getting adequate sleep and exercise, using brainwave entrainment, meditating, or even drinking coffee.
-It seems short-sighted to use these drugs when the risks are great and the potential benefits are in question.
+It seems short-sighted to use memory enhancing drugs when the risks are great and the potential benefits are in question.

 I think the comparison between using drugs to enhance mental performance and taking steroids to boost physical performance is a sound one.